serviceapp225/ARO/replit.md

-# AUTOBID.TJ - Car Auction Platform
+# NARXI TU - Car Auction Platform

 ## Overview

-AUTOBID.TJ is a full-stack car auction platform designed for viewing, bidding on, and selling cars through an auction system.
+NARXI TU is a full-stack car auction platform designed for viewing, bidding on, and selling cars through an auction system.
 It aims to provide a mobile-first experience with comprehensive administrative controls and integrated SMS authentication.
 The platform is built to offer a robust and efficient car auction marketplace.

 ## User Preferences